 The SSA defines being able to support yourself financially as “substantial gainful activity” (SGA).
-For 2019, the SGA threshold was $1,220 a month.
-The SSA has increased the SGA amount to $1,260 per month for 2020.
+Last year, the SGA threshold was $1,260 a month.
+The SSA has increased the SGA amount to $1,310 per month for 2021.

 If you are blind, the threshold is higher.
-For 2019 the income limit for a blind person is $2,040 per month.
-This limit will increase to $2,220 per month for 2020.
+Last year, the income limit for a blind person is $2,110 per month.
+This limit will increase to $2,190 per month for 2021.

 You must also have also earned enough work credits to be eligible for SSDI benefits.
 Work credits are the measurement unit of time the SSA uses to determine if you qualify for social security benefits.
 Workers accrue work credits when they pay their Social Security taxes over the years they spend working before their disability.
 On average, you will need 40 work credits – 20 of which were earned in the previous 10 years – to qualify for disability benefits.

-Earning Income While Collecting Social Security Disability Benefits in Pennsylvania and NJ
+Earning Income in 2021 While Collecting Social Security Disability Benefits in Pennsylvania

 The trial work period allows you to work, testing whether or not you can once again support yourself financially.
-Earning nine months of a particular income threshold may stop your benefits, but a TWP may be good for short-term employment while you recieve disability.
-The monthly income threshold for 2019 is $880.
-This threshold increased to $910 in 2020.
+Earning nine months of a particular income threshold may stop your benefits, but a TWP may be good for short-term employment while you receive disability.
+The monthly income threshold for last year was $910.
+This threshold increased to $940 in 2021.